 Tip/Alternative: - List releases with:

-- Uninstall with:
+helm list - Uninstall with:

 helm uninstall myapp